port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/advanced.md

 The `verbosity` parameter is used to control the verbosity level of info logs in K8s exporter's pod.

 - Default: `0` (show all info and error logs, including info logs of successful updates)
-- Use case: Clear out info logs of successful updates (set the value to `-1`).
+- Use case: Set the value to `-1`, if you want to clear out info logs of successful entities' updates.
+Error logs and some info logs (initialization and teardown logs), will be reported.

 </TabItem>